hchiam/learning-css/README.md

 - example of styled-components style composition: ` SomeComposedStyle = styled(SomeBaseStyle)``; ` instead of just ` SomeBaseStyle = styled.button``; `

-- contrast checker: <https://webaim.org/resources/contrastchecker> (useful in cases like comparing button background colour to page background colour, which DevTools currently can't check)
+- contrast checker: <https://webaim.org/resources/contrastchecker> (useful in cases like comparing button background colour to page background colour)

 - colour-blindness: built-in DevTools in Chrome and in Firefox let you easily simulate different types of colour vision: red and yellow are a good pair of colours if you really can't use non-colour ways to distinguish items (differently dashed lines? or arrows pointing to the lines in the graph?)